 20 Exquisite Jewelry Collections to Check-Out

-Beyond being ornaments, wedding jewels are a legacy passed on from mothers to daughters and grand-daughters.
+Beyond being ornaments, wedding jewels are a legacy passed on from mothers to daughters and granddaughters.
 They are tokens of the love and care bestowed upon the bride.
-Wedding jewelry is the heirloom that carries on the family tales along with it.
-Choosing them is thus so much more than a mere investment or a matter of convention.
-For a bride, they mark a very important day in her life which she will cherish forever.
+Wedding jewellery is the heirloom that carries on the family tales along with it.
+Choosing them is thus so much more than mere investment or a matter of convention.
+For a bride, they mark a very important day in her life that she will cherish forever.
 We bring you some of the finest of the jewelry from all over India, for you to take a look before you buy your wedding jewels.
 From the exquisite South-Indian Nethichutti to the Punjabi Jhumka, these are traditional ornaments that will make your jewel-box priceless.

 1. The Ashtalakshmi Pieces

 Ashtalakshmi Haram is the long chain studded with gold carved figures of the eight Lakhmis, believed to bring prosperity to the bride in her married life.
 They are elongated and fall over the Sari, thus embellishing the whole look.
+This is one of the best piece of South Indian Jewellery.
+Use the best coupon sites for offers from different brands to get more designs under this category.

 The Ashtalakshmi carvings are also usually found in bangles and waist chains or Kamarbandh.
 Similar to the Haraam, these are also woven with intricately carved Lakshmi.